apache/shardingsphere/docs/community/content/contribute/release/shardingsphere.en.md

 chapter = true
 +++

-## Prepare before release procedure
+## Prepare before release

 ### 1. Confirm release notes

-The release note should be provided in Chinese / English, confirm whether the Chinese description is clear and whether the English translation is accurate, and shall be classified according to the following labels:
+The release note should be provided in English / Chinese, confirm whether English and Chinese description are clear, and shall be classified according to the following labels:

 1. New Feature
-2. API Change
+1. API Change
-3. Enhancement
+1. Enhancement
-4. Refactor
-5. Bug Fix
+1. Bug Fix

 ### 2. Confirm issue list

 Open [GitHub issues](https://github.com/apache/shardingsphere/issues), filter the issue whose milestone is `${RELEASE.VERSION}` and status is open:

-1. Close the completed issue
+1. Close the completed issue;
-2. For outstanding issues, communicate with the developer in charge.
-If this release is not affected, modify milestone to the next version
+1. For outstanding issues, communicate with the developer in charge.
+If this release is not affected, modify milestone to the next version;
-3. Confirm that there is no issue in open status under milestone of release version
+1. Confirm that there is no issue in open status under milestone of release version.

 ### 3. Confirm pull request list

 Open [GitHub pull requests](https://github.com/apache/shardingsphere/pulls), filter pull requests whose milestone is `${RELEASE.VERSION}` and status is open:

-1. Review the open pull request and merge
+1. Review the open pull request and merge;
-2. For pull requests that cannot merge and do not affect this release, modify milestone to the next version
+1. For pull requests that cannot merge and do not affect this release, modify milestone to the next version;
-3. Confirm that there is no open pull request under milestone of release version
+1. Confirm that there is no open pull request under milestone of release version.

+### 4. Call for a discussion

+1. Create a [GitHub Discussion](https://github.com/apache/shardingsphere/discussions) contains all the release notes;
+1. Send email to [dev@shardingsphere.apache.org](mailto:dev@shardingsphere.apache.org) with the GitHub Discussion in the message body;
+1. Follow the mailing list and confirm that the community developers have no questions about the release note.

-### 4. Close milestone
+### 5. Close milestone

 Open [GitHub milestone](https://github.com/apache/shardingsphere/milestones)

-1. Confirm that the milestone completion status of `${RELEASE.VERSION}` is 100%
+1. Confirm that the milestone completion status of `${RELEASE.VERSION}` is 100%;
-2. Click `close` to close milestone
+1. Click `close` to close milestone.

-### 5. Call for a discussion

-1. Create a [GitHub Discussion](https://github.com/apache/shardingsphere/discussions) contains all the release notes
-2. Send email to [dev@shardingsphere.apache.org](mailto:dev@shardingsphere.apache.org) with the GitHub Discussion in the message body
-3. Follow the mailing list and confirm that the community developers have no questions about the release note

 ## GPG Settings